maplibre/maplibre-native/design-proposals/2022-10-27-rendering-modularization.md

 That structure is just fine, but we should lean into it and go deeper.

+#### The way it is now

+At present we get a handful of events related to high level rendering stages.
+These include a frame start/stop and rendering start/stop events.

 #### Required Changes

 For the main class we should consider adding events for each rendering pass.
 We don't want to get down to the level of the new Drawables, but a bit more flexibility would make adding features easier.

 We do want to make Renderer Observers specific to each SDK.
 Then we'll want to publish SDK specific events.
 For OpenGL this isn't going to be terribly different, but for Metal or Vulkan it can get more granular.

-We could go all the way and just publish events on everything even down to the level of Drawables being drawn.
-That's a specific implementation decision I would leave up to the developers.
+We could go all the way and just publish events on everything even down to the level of Drawable's being drawn.
+That's a specific implementation decision left up to the developers.
 There are performance implications.

 #### Benefits